Hungary for a new adventure – Flavors of Budapest – goulash and strudel – part 2

 More additions were built in the 15th century and in 1443 the Buda town council ordered colored, glazed tiles and wood from Vienna to reconstruct the church roof.
 Mátyás (Matthias) Hunyadi, who had been named King in 1458 and for whom the church would eventually be named, added a royal oratory to the south side chancel.
 Also, work on the southern bell tower (seen above) began sometime in the 1460s during his reign.

 Then came the Turks.
-They conquered the city of Buda 1541 and the church was quickly converted to a mosque.
+They conquered the city of Buda in 1541 and the church was quickly converted to a mosque.
 The altars and statues were thrown out, the walls whitewashed and covered with carpets, and a stone wall was built to hide a statue of the Virgin Mary.

 This last fact is important in the legend of the church.
 The Army of the Sacred League (aka, the Holy League) recaptured Buda in 1686.
 On 2 September, with cannon fire shaking the city, that same stone wall collapsed creating the moment known as the “Mary-Wonder.”
-It’s said that soldiers of the Turkish Army, praying in church turned mosque, became so dismayed when the Madonna sculpture appeared that their morale plummeted and the city was retaken that very day.
+It’s said that soldiers of the Turkish Army, praying in the church turned mosque, became so dismayed when the Madonna sculpture appeared that their morale plummeted and the city was retaken that very day.

 Although work began to restore the church in the late 17th and early 18th centuries, both the citizenry and the ruling powers viewed that work as second rate.
 It wasn’t until 1874, in a process that required more than two decades, that restoration began in earnest and restored the edifice to its former glory.
 Then, after being used as a camp by both the German and Soviet armies the building required a second restoration from damage it suffered during World War II.
 Work began in 1950 with most of the funding supplied by the Hungarian government.
 Once again, the restoration required two decades to complete.